raubana/AttackOfTheMimics/readme.txt

 The mimics must kill the mechanics before they complete their tasks to win.

-The mimic can see in the dark a little.
+Mimics can see in the dark a little.
 They can also toggle between first and third person perspective by pressing their walk key (Default: Left-Alt).

 The mimics have only one tool, but several abilities: